afjcjsbx/SparkCovid/README.md

 Now, after Nifi and HDFS have been started, the Spark master will automatically start.

-Finally the results of the executions will be available in the HDFS, in the "results" folder and in Redis at the address link [http: // localhost: 5001](http: // localhost: 5001).
+Finally the results of the executions will be available in the HDFS, in the "results" folder and in Redis at the address link [http://localhost:5001](http://localhost:5001).

 By opening the Redis web page, type `redis` in place of localhost, next to the `host` entry.
 Selecting the database ID, with ID = 1 we will go to view the result of query1, with ID = 2 we will go to view the result of query 2, with ID = 3 we will go to view the result of query 3